top of page

 KaraoudA_20201023_455.jpg

-Karaoud is currently pursuing her Ph.D. in Anthropology, Media, and Performance and a member of the University of Manchester’s steering committee of CoDE Early Career Race Network.
+Beyond her creative pursuits, Karaoud is dedicated to academic inquiry, currently pursuing a Ph.D. in Anthropology, Media, and Performance.
+She actively contributes to the conversation on inequality and racial questions in the UK as a member of the University of Manchester’s steering committee of Cnetre on the Dynamics of Ethnicity (CoDE) Early Career Race Network.

 • Twitter Classic